Peach and Prosciutto Salad (High Protein & Healthy)

 The Protein: Grilled Chicken and Lean Prosciutto Ribbons

-To hit our 42g protein goal, we use a “Double Protein” approach:
+To reach our 42-gram protein goal, we use a smart “Double Protein” strategy:

 The Cheese: Fresh Mozzarella vs. Goat Cheese vs. Burrata